nbartzokas/bash-timelapse/README.md

 BASH scripts that take timelapse photography as JPGs and assembles them into an fullsized and thumbnail MP4.

+### Timelapse photo capture

 `timelapse_photo` takes photos using `fswebcam` and deletes old photos maintaining a maximum number of files and a minimum amount of hard drive space.

-### Timelapse photo capture
+##### usage

-- To install the prerequisite, `fswebcam`, execute the following or equivalent:
+- To install the prerequisite, `fswebcam`, execute the following (or equivalent):

-		sudo apt-get fswebcam`
+		sudo apt-get install fswebcam

 - Edit `timelapse_photo` specifying the desired photo directory, photo resolution, maximum number of photos, minimum hard drive capacity, and camera rotation (orientation in degrees).